-(23.16) [Mr. Rambo says]e1 [that a 3.2-acre property]e2 [overlooking the San Fernando Valley]e3 [is priced at \$4 million]e4 [because the late actor Erroll Flynn once lived there.]e5
+(22.16) [Mr. Rambo says]e1 [that a 3.2-acre property]e2 [overlooking the San Fernando Valley]e3 [is priced at \$4 million]e4 [because the late actor Erroll Flynn once lived there.]e5

 Since EDUs roughly correspond to clauses, early models of EDU segmentation first ran a syntactic parser, and then post-processed the output.
-Modern systems generally use neural sequence models supervised by the gold EDU segmentation in datasets like the RST Discourse Treebank.
-Fig. 23.4 shows an example architecture simplified from the algorithm of Lukasik et al. (2020) that predicts for each token whether or not it is a break.
-Here the input sentence is passed through an encoder and then passed through a linear layer and a softmax to produce a sequence of 0s and 1, where 1 indicates the start of an EDU.
+Modern systems generally use neural sequence models supervised by the gold EDU segmentation in the RST Discourse Treebank.
+Fig. 22.4 shows an example after Wang et al. (2018) and Muller et al. (2019) of a supervised architecture that uses the biLSTM-CRF architecture we saw for named entity tagging and semantic role labeling.
+Here the input sentence is passed through an encoder and then passed through a biLSTM with a CRF layer on top to produce a sequence of 0s and 1, where 1 indicates the start of an EDU (except at the start of sentence).